LaVerne "Vern" E. Kersting

 Vern was an avid reader and enjoyed westerns, spy, and crime fiction.
 He took enormous pride in his landscaping and liked to garden.
 He liked taking trips to the cabin with his family where he would hunt and fish.
 In the 50’s and 60’s he enjoyed spending time working on cars with his brothers.
 During retirement, Vern had the opportunity to take the Honor Flight in Washington DC.

-Survivors include his two children, Betty Kersting and Jim Kersting; sister, Karen Falkenstern; granddaughter, Laura Kersting; and many great nieces and nephews.
+Survivors include his wife, Yuko “Candy” of 69 years; two children: Betty Kersting and Jim Kersting; sister, Karen Falkenstern; granddaughter, Laura Kersting; and many great-nieces and nephews.

-Memorial visitation for Vern will be held from 3:00 p.m. until 5:00 p.m. on January 11, 2023, at Proko Funeral Home.
+Memorial visitation for Vern will be held tonight, January 11, 2023, from 3:00 p.m. until 5:00 p.m. at Proko Funeral Home.
 Interment will be held privately at Southern Wisconsin Veterans Memorial Cemetery in Union Grove, WI.

 Proko Funeral Home & Crematory